 🕒 Total: 7 minsStep 1

-Trim off the base of maitake mushrooms and separate them into smaller or individual pieces.
-Put the pieces and starch into a plastic bag, twist the bag shut, and shake it to coat them.
+Trim off the base of the maitake mushrooms and separate them into smaller or individual pieces.
+Put the pieces and starch into a plastic bag, twist the top closed, and shake to coat evenly.

 Step 2

 Heat the oil in a pan.
-Once the pan is hot, add the maitake mushrooms and toss them in the oil.
-Pan-fry them over medium heat until browned, then flip them over and cook until browned on the other side.
+Add the maitake mushrooms and toss to coat them with the oil.
+Pan-fry over medium heat until browned, then flip them over and cook until browned on the other side.
 Finally, sprinkle with salt and pepper.

 Step 3